cabbruzzese/hrpg/README.md

 Shockingly strong enemies with explosive attacks.

 #### Death
 The gravest of threats.
-When it's your time, they'll follow you anywhere.
+When it's your time to go, they'll follow you anywhere.

 ### Runt